SteffenHub/Employee-Scheduler/README.md

 # Employee-Scheduler

 This Code can create shift schedules automatically.
 An Example of a generated result can be found in the section below.
 Google OR-Tools is used to calculate shift schedules.
-More Information about the Code structure can be found in the README.md of the src folder.

 # Example shift scheduler result